filecoin-project/filecoin-docs/docs/reference/glossary.md

 - A _succinct_ argument of knowledge is one that can be "quickly" verified, and which is "small", for appropriate definitions of both of those terms.

 A zero-knowledge, succinct non-interactive argument of knowledge (zk-SNARK) embodies all of these properties.
-Filecoin utilizes these constructions to enable its distributed network to efficiently verify that [storage miners](#storage-miner) are storing files they pledged to store, without requiring the verifiers to maintain copies of these files themselves.
+Filecoin utilizes these constructions to enable its distributed network to efficiently verify that [storage providers](#storage-provider) are storing files they pledged to store, without requiring the verifiers to maintain copies of these files themselves.

 ## Testnet

 A portmanteau of "test" and "network, _testnet_ is a term used to refer to one of the [primary Filecoin testing networks](https://network.filecoin.io/#calibration).

 Note: if used as a proper noun, capitalize the term.
-For example, "I am mining on Testnet."
+For example, "I am providing on Testnet."

 ## Tipset